Crime in South Africa: Causes

-Law enforcement issues
+Law enforcement

 The country relies on a criminal justice system that is mired in many issues, including inefficiency, corruption and internal polarisation.

 Organization and finances

-Johan Burger of the Institute for Security Studies, pointed out that the SAPS proceeded from crisis to crisis, had by 2020 not implemented the proposals for effective policing outlined in the National Development Plan of 2012, and had inept and poorly skilled personnel in top posts.
+In 2020 the Institute for Security Studies pointed out that the SAPS proceeded from crisis to crisis, had not implemented the proposals for effective policing outlined in the National Development Plan of 2012, and had inept and poorly skilled personnel in top posts.
 Following 2019's gang violence and 2021's unrest it was pointed out that the military is increasingly deployed to assist with policing tasks for which it is poorly suited or equipped, while the manifestly dysfunctional policing infrastructure is not attended to.
 The SAPS announced a streamlining of its organizational and top structure in 2020, following major restructuring in 2016.
 The SAPS got qualified audits for the years 2016/17 through 2019/20, as audit requirements for purchases, contracts, prevention of irregular expenses and quality of financial statements were not upheld.
 Irregular expenditure amounted to R33 million in 2017/18, a massive R996 million in 2018/19 and R452 million in 2019/20, excluding fruitless and wasteful expenditure and expenses incurred due to civil actions against it, which in 2019/20 amounted to R522 million.